switchboard-xyz/switchboard/cli/README.md

     [--loadAmount <value>] [--enable] [--queueAuthority <value>] [--force]

 ARGUMENTS
-  AGGREGATORKEY  public key of the aggregator account to transfer
+  AGGREGATORKEY  public key of the aggregator account

 FLAGS
   -a, --authority=<value>   alternate keypair that is the authority for the aggregator